relaychat/relaychat.github.io/README.md

 ### How do I use RRCS

-The simplest way to use RRCS right now is to use the IRC gateway: http://kiwiirc.com/client/irc.openstar.pw/#ronsor The default chat client is quite limited right now.
+The simplest way to use RRCS right now is to use the IRC gateway: http://kiwiirc.com/client/irc.openstar.pw/#ronsor.
+IRC clients can connect to irc.openstar.pw port 6667 or for TLS support, 6697.
+The default chat client is quite limited right now.

 You can setup your own server if you'd like.
 Please see https://github.com/ronsor/relaychat.